Abdul Rahman Hassan Azzam: Libyan resistance: 1915–1923

 Azzam actively participated in the Libyan resistance against the Italians from 1915 to 1923.
 In December 1915, he left Egypt to join Nuri Bey and a group of Ottoman officers who were leading a Senussi army against the British.
 After fighting ceased and Sayyid Idris and the British signed a peace treaty in 1917, Nuri Bey and Azzam moved to Tripolitania in the hope of developing a centralized authority.
 On 18 November 1918, leaders met at al-Qasabat and proclaimed the Tripolitanian Republic.
 After negotiations between the Italians and Tripolitanian chiefs, on 1 June 1919 the Fundamental Law of Tripolitania (granting the natives full Italian nationality) was enacted.
 Despite the agreement, the Italians refused to implement the law.
 This led to the formation of the National Reform Party, led by Azzam, to pressure the Italians to uphold the law.
 The Italians refused to concede, and in January 1923 Azzam accompanied Sayyid Idris into exile in Egypt.
 By 1924, opposition in Tripolitania had waned.

-Azzam credited his tenure in the early Libyan resistance movement for his turn to Arabism.
+Azzam credited his tenure in the early Libyan resistance movement with his turn to Arabism.
 In 1970, he said: "When I was a boy, I was an Egyptian Muslim.
 Being an Egyptian and Muslim didn't change.
 But from 1919 on, with Syria and Iraq gone, I started talking of Arabism.
 Living with the bedouin, etc. worked gradually to make me a supporter for something Arabic.
 The Tripolitanian Republic decisively marked the shift to Arabism."